How To Talk Comedy Writer – New Update

 Gilligan Cut – a common American term for the bicycle cut.
 Derived from Gilligan’s Island.
 The term Gilligan Cut is never used in the UK because Gilligan’s Island has only been shown very rarely, and even then not in all regions of the country.

 Foggy Says He Knows The Way – a joke construction, something like the mirror image of the bicycle cut.
 In the nineties, when Kevin Cecil and I were writing for The Saturday Night Armistice (AKA the first series of The Friday Night Armistice), we spent a couple of days working in a room normally used by the production team of Last Of The Summer Wine.
 The best known story from that week has been related by Armando Iannucci in interviews from time to time.
 A large board was covered with cards detailing Summer Wine plots; Foggy does this, Compo does that.
 I began adding cards with scenes like ‘Compo bursts puppy with cock’ and ‘Compo finds the body of a child in a burned-out car.’
 But I also remember two cards in particular (not ones I added); ‘Foggy says he knows the way,’ followed by the scene ‘Foggy gets lost.’
 For me this encapsulated a very elemental comic building block.
-Character confidently says they can do something; character tries but fails to do that thing.
+Character confidently says they can do something; character tries but fails to do that thing, with funny repercussions.
 Most scripts, somewhere in them, have a ‘Foggy says he knows the way’ bit.

 The Deja Vu Closer - – referring to the subject of a joke earlier in the set within the final joke.
 A stand up tool, more than a scriptwriting one. [via @SmilingHerbert]